08 Jul US Economic Forecast – 2019 2020 Predictions

 Are old stats valid as predictors, or is the disappearing influence of foreign nations and internatioal corporations going to create a while new playing field?

 Even with Artificial intelligence processing, can the old data really tell us what a post Free Trade America looks like?
 That data is getting a little dusty already.
-Score one for human brain power.
+Score one for human brain power and imagination.

-The new economic data seems to show how historic and life changing this economic forecast already is.
-This 2018 to 2024 economic boom will transform US culture.
+The new economic data shows how this 2018 to 2024 economic boom will transform US culture.
+We haven’t seen this situation since the 1960’s.

 We’ll witness a nation of financially disabled, overweight, stressed out, drug-induced, tatooed, metal pierced, gender identity confused, NIMBY protestors jump back to one of certainty, confidence, and self-esteem.